 The significance of creating a physical workspace that creates a gender-neutral environment is overlooked.
 Setting up toilets based on gender equality is essential.
 Hence, there should be a specific space for the nursing and the expectant mothers.

 It is also vital to ensure safe and sound commutation.
 These are some of the gender-inclusive and diverse workplace designs that offices should implement easily.
 One good example of this is Jet.com, where the staff gathers inputs from the employees.
-It helps them understand what improvements at the workplace can make it more gender-inclusive.
+It helps them understand what improvements in the workplace can make it more gender-inclusive.

 Turn the Leaders Into the Agents of Change